-Figure~\ref{fig:cifar10_crit_mass} (for MNIST and CIFAR-10 datasets) and Figure~\ref{fig:bm_crit_mass} (for Bank Marketing dataset) show a clear trend: as the privacy loss decreases (corresponding to higher privacy), the critical mass required for the success increases.
-This observation aligns with the theoretical results in Section~\ref{sec:theory}, where the collective's success in Theorem~\ref{thrm:main} is inversely proportional to the noise scale $\sigma$, which appears in the second term of the bound.
-This trend is consistent across different values of the clipping threshold $C$, as shown for $C = 1$, $5$, and $10$ in each column of Figure~\ref{fig:cifar10_crit_mass}.
-Consequently, when a firm deploys a model that prioritizes privacy at the expense of accuracy, it negatively raises the threshold for effective collective action.
+This observation aligns with the theoretical results in Section~\ref{sec:theory}, where the collective's success in Theorem~\ref{theorem:main} is inversely proportional to the noise scale $\sigma$, which appears in the second term of the bound.
+Consequently, when a firm deploys a model that prioritizes privacy at the expense of accuracy, it inadvertently raises the threshold for effective collective action.
 In such scenarios, greater coordination and organizational strength are required for the collective to accomplish its objective.
 These findings reveal a trade-off between differential privacy and algorithmic collective action.
-While stricter privacy protections are beneficial from regulatory or accountability perspectives, they increase the burden on groups of individuals adversely affected by model outcomes who aim to influence the model's behavior.
+While stricter privacy protections are beneficial from regulatory or accountability perspectives, they increase the burden on groups of individuals adversely affected by model outcomes who seek to influence the model's behavior.
 At the same time, Figure~\ref{fig:accuracy} shows trade-offs on the firms end where efforts to reduce collective influence by enforcing stricter privacy budgets cannot be achieved without compromising the firm's accuracy.